-- 4. Faculty Collaboration and Mentorship: In order to catalyze collaboration and mentorship among faculty across career stages, project leadership should include faculty at the Assistant, Associate, and full Professor levels as appropriate to the proposed project and disciplines.
-The LOI needs to identify the Lead PI, Co-PIs and Co-Is (if any) at each collaborating site only.
-Full proposals must articulate how the collaboration and mentorship will be integrated into the proposed project and activities to achieve the programmatic goals. - 5.
-Graduate Student Support and Training: Proposals must clearly articulate the opportunities for graduate students to engage meaningfully in the research endeavor, gain professional experience, and make progress towards degree.
+- 4. Faculty Collaboration and Mentorship: Project participation should include faculty across career stages (Assistant, Associate, full Professor, or equivalent academic titles) as appropriate to the proposed project and disciplines.
+Full proposals must describe how the team was composed and articulate how the collaboration, mentorship and shared leadership opportunities will be integrated into the proposed project and activities to achieve the programmatic goals. - 5.
+Graduate Student Support and Training: Proposals must clearly articulate the opportunities for graduate students to engage meaningfully in the research endeavor, gain professional experience, and make progress towards degree, and should request funding to support graduate student participation.
 Post-doctoral training opportunities are also encouraged but not required. - 6.
 Public Engagement: Proposals must include components of public engagement through community collaborative research, citizen science, community participation and educational outreach, or other activities that demonstrate the value of UC research to the California public.
 These components should be appropriate and tailored to the fields of research proposed.
 Patient treatment and medical care at the UC medical centers does not qualify as community/public engagement and may not be included in the proposal budgets.
 However, education and outreach to populations or communities not already benefitting from healthcare delivery in the proposed research area may be considered.
-Agricultural extension activities may be considered if they create new education and outreach services to communities as a function of the proposed research.
+Agricultural extension activities may be considered if they create new education and outreach services to communities as a function of the proposed research. - 7.
+Undergraduate Research and Education: The research activities should inform or expand curricula, provide opportunities for undergraduate engagement in research, or provide internship opportunities related to the proposed research.
+If summer training programs or internships for UC undergraduates are already in place, funding may be used only to expand the activities in areas consistent with the proposed research (and not to fund the ongoing/existing program).

-- 7. Undergraduate Research and Education: The research activities should inform or expand curricula, provide opportunities for undergraduate engagement in research, or provide internship opportunities related to the proposed research.
-If summer training programs or internships for UC undergraduates are already in place, funding may be used only to expand the activities in areas consistent with the proposed research (and not to fund the ongoing/existing program). - 8.
-Existing Support and New Activities: The intent of this opportunity is to fund new research projects and collaborations that will position UC as a leader in cutting-edge and emerging fields, attract extramural funding, help recruit and retain outstanding faculty, enhance education and training, and positively impact human lives and society in California, the nation and the world.
+8. Existing Support and New Activities: The intent of this opportunity is to fund new research projects and collaborations that will position UC as a leader in cutting-edge and emerging fields, attract extramural funding, help recruit and retain outstanding faculty, enhance education and training, and positively impact human lives and society in California, the nation and the world.
 Funding may not be requested to fund ongoing research activities, provide core institutional support, or extend funding for existing projects already supported by other systemwide funding from UCOP.
-Nor should proposers expect Catalyst funding to be renewed or extended beyond the 3-year award period.
+Nor should proposers expect Catalyst funding to be renewed or extended beyond the maximum 3-year award period.

 Existing collaborations that propose to initiate new research directions may apply, but must provide a compelling justification regarding the unique contribution of the proposed new activities beyond the existing work and support.
-To help ensure that funds target novel research efforts, all applicants must disclose all current and concurrent UCOP and systemwide research funding in both the LOI and full proposal.
+To ensure that funds target novel research efforts, all applicants must disclose all current and concurrent UCOP and systemwide research funding in both the LOI and full proposal.
 In addition, the full proposal will require disclosure of all other sources of support.
 Existing support will be considered as part of the decision-making process.